 It’s not just the hardware and the algorithms — it’s also the day-to-day tools that allow everything from our computers to the websites we use to run smoothly.
 Teams have begun adopting various innovative programming tools to maximize productivity, efficiency, and agility during COVID-19.

-To more effectively manage development and keep things running, programmers are using a variety of tools from productivity managers to Docker registries by JFrog.
-Using this type of resources, teams can improve collaboration, reliably deploy containers, and secure their work.
+To more effectively manage development and keep things running, programmers are using a variety of tools.
 Of course, this also empowers software developers to gain deeper insights into issues and automate the product engineering process.
 Surely, leveraging the right tools and developing new tools where it is needed will continue to be a top priority for programming tools..

 Growing Reliance On Cloud Computing